 Comparison between DBN & DBM

-We’ve discussed about deep belief network and Boltzmann machine.
+We’ve discussed the deep belief network and the Boltzmann machine.
 Now let’s compare them and see which one is more accessible.

 Connections between layers are directed in Deep Belief Network and on the other side, connections between all layers are undirected.

-That’s why, the first two layers form an Restricted Boltzmann Machine of Deep Belief Network and then the succeeding layers form a directed generative model.
+That’s why the first two layers form a Restricted Boltzmann Machine of Deep Belief Network and then the succeeding layers form a directed generative model.

 Just like that, each pair of layers form an RBM in a Deep Boltzmann Machine.

-DBM’s approximate interference procedure uses top-down feedback as well as general bottom-up pass.
-This make Deep Boltzmann Machines to integrate uncertainty about vague input.
+DBM’s approximate interference procedure uses top-down feedback as well as a general bottom-up pass.
+This makes Deep Boltzmann Machines integrate uncertainty about vague input.

-On the other hand, DBN (Deep Belief Network) provides approximate interference truly based on mean field approach.
-This is slow process as compared to a single bottom-up pass because mean field interference has to be executed for every new test input.
+On the other hand, DBN (Deep Belief Network) provides approximate interference truly based on a mean-field approach.
+This is a slow process as compared to a single bottom-up pass because mean-field interference has to be executed for every new test input.

 Applications of Deep Belief Network